Singapore Children's Society to run Appropriate Adult scheme

 Ms Ann added that based on the volunteers’ feedback and needs, more engagement sessions could be held to help them better perform their role.
 “Maybe for some of them, they feel that (they) need to know more about how the Investigation Officer (IO) does (his or her) work, so we could invite some of the IOs to come in and do a sharing session."

-All volunteers have attended a one-day training session to understand their role as an Appropriate Adult in the context of Singapore’s criminal justice system, basic police procedures and how to interact with young suspects.
-They may intervene during the interview process to help rephrase questions so a child may understand what’s being asked, or suggest a break when the child is showing signs of distress.
+All volunteers have attended a one-day training session to understand their role as an AA in the context of Singapore’s criminal justice system, basic police procedures and how to interact with young suspects.
+They may intervene during the interview process to help rephrase questions so a child may understand what is being asked, or suggest a break when the child is showing signs of distress.
 Volunteers may also take notes during the interview.

-NCSS said 300 volunteers will be needed by 2018 when the scheme is expanded to other Police and CNB divisions.
-Currently, the AA scheme is expected to start at the Bedok Police Division, the Criminal Investigation Department, and the investigation division of the Central Narcotics Bureau.
+NCSS said 300 volunteers will be needed by 2018, when the scheme is expanded to other Police and Central Narcotics Bureau (CNB) divisions.
+Currently, the AA scheme is expected to start at the Bedok Police Division, the Criminal Investigation Department and the investigation division of the CNB.

-On top of the current confirmed pool, some 200 more individuals have expressed interest in the scheme, and the Singapore Children's Society said it is planning to hold a training session middle of this year.
+On top of the current confirmed pool, about 200 more individuals have expressed interest in the scheme and the Singapore Children's Society said it is planning to hold a training session in the middle of this year.

 - CNA/ly